Brandon-Roff/LinuxRMM-Script/README.md

 ## 🎨 Prettier `--simple` Output

-he script supports a `--simple` flag to make installation output cleaner and more readable.
+The script supports a `--simple` flag to make installation output cleaner and more readable.

 ### Usage: